 - 1. All buildings and parks shall meet water use reduction targets from baselines of both indoor and outdoor water use. - a.
 Indoor water use baseline is based on CALGreen fixture flow rates.
 Target is 40% below baseline. - b.
 Outdoor water use baseline is a calculated baseline using midsummer or the month with highest water demand.
-Target is 50% below baseline. - 2.
+Target is 50% below baseline. - c.
+Consider installing non-grass (artificial turf) playing fields. - 2.
 Develop an integrated water supply and demand plan to achieve zero net water by 2030. - a.
 Consider the following water sources to supply water onsite: - i.
 Municipal water - ii.
 Rainwater - iii.
-Municipal reclaimed water - iv.
-Greywater - v.
-On-site treated wastewater, such as membrane bioreactor or other modular wastewater treatment system - vi. biological wastewater treatment systems - vii.
+Municipal reclaimed water (recycled, treated water supplied by the local municipality) - iv.
+Greywater (reused water at the site, such as shower and sink water reused for landscape irrigation) - v.
+On-site treated wastewater, such as membrane bioreactor or other modular wastewater treatment system (technology located on-site that treats wastewater to reusable standards) - vi. biological wastewater treatment systems (such as constructed or engineered wetlands) - vii.
 On-site wastewater treatment plant - 3.
 Landscape irrigation will not use any potable drinking water. - 4.
 Sewage conveyance (e.g. flushing) will not use any potable drinking water. - 5.
 Ensure that no overflow of stormwater or sewage enters any waterway. - 6.
-Where appropriate in light of contamination as a former landfill site, use only low impact development strategies such as bioswales and other integrated strategies that promote retention and percolation of stormwater on site, improved stormwater runoff quality, and reduce impact on infrastructure where appropriate. - 7.
-No buildings shall be constructed within areas subject to high flood risk or sea-level rise.
-Specifically, all areas within the FEMA Zones A and B must be avoided. - 8.
-The monitored levels of chemicals of concern in stormwater discharges to the Bay shall remain 30% below the most stringent individual thresholds established by the San Francisco Bay Regional Water Quality Control Board or any other agency having jurisdiction.
+Where appropriate in light of contamination as a former landfill site, use only low impact development strategies such as bioswales and other integrated strategies that promote retention and percolation of stormwater on site, improved stormwater runoff quality, and reduce impact on infrastructure where appropriate.

+- No buildings shall be constructed within areas subject to high flood risk or sea-level rise.
+Specifically, all areas within the Federal Emergency Management Agency (FEMA) Zones A and B must be avoided. - The monitored levels of chemicals of concern in stormwater discharges to the Bay shall remain 30% below the most stringent individual thresholds established by the San Francisco Bay Regional Water Quality Control Board or any other agency having jurisdiction.